ConservationInternational/trends.earth/README.md

 be able to reproduce it.
 In particular, be sure to specify:

-- What you were doing with the plugin when the problem or error ocurred (for example "I clicked on 'Download Results' and got an error messaging "saying `describe what the message said`".
+- What you were doing with the plugin when the problem or error ocurred (for example "I clicked on 'Download Results' and got an error messaging saying `describe what the message said`".
 - The operating system you are using, version of the plugin are you using, and version of QGIS that you are using